-Recent history has a seen a trend in companies implementing Wellness Plans.
+Recent history has seen a trend in companies implementing Wellness Plans.
 At their core, Wellness plans are meant to improve the health of employees and therefore help to keep down the overall cost of healthcare.
 Healthy employees improve a company’s productivity and cut down on missed work due to health issues.
 In theory, putting together a Wellness Plan seems like a straightforward operation.
 In actuality, there are many choices that must be made and many laws that must be followed.

-There are two types of Wellness Plans: Participation Only Programs and Standards Based Programs.
+There are two types of Wellness Plans: Participation Only Programs and Standards-Based Programs.
 Both types have the same goal of helping employees be as healthy as possible; however, the way they go about it is very different.

 Participation Only Programs

 In Participation Only Programs, the only requirement is participation.
 As long as the employee follows that requirement, the employee receives incentives.
 There are no goals or standards that must be met.
 This type of program may center around education.
 For example, the company offers seminars on healthy eating or classes about the benefits of exercise, and those that attend receive an incentive.
 The incentives offered in this type of plan can also feature things like gym membership discounts, cooking classes, or a free health fair.
 These types of plans are not considered a health plan and are therefore not subject to HIPAA guidelines.
 It is a requirement that these plans be available to everyone in the same station in a company and cannot be based on health.
-For example, diabetes awareness must be offered to all full time employees, and not only to those with diabetes.
-Companies often choose the Participation Only route because there are less hurdles and rules when the plan is not considered to be a health plan.
+For example, diabetes awareness must be offered to all full-time employees, and not only to those with diabetes.
+Companies often choose the Participation Only route because there are fewer hurdles and rules when the plan is not considered to be a health plan.

-In a Standards Based Plan, the employee must meet goals or standards based on health conditions in order to receive incentives.
+In a Standards-Based Plan, the employee must meet goals or standards based on health conditions in order to receive incentives.
 These types of plans often involve screenings and testing to determine what the goals should be for each employee.
 The goals normally involve meeting certain lifestyle standards, such as smoking cessation or lowering BMI.
 They can also feature an education component and diagnostic testing.
-Because a Standards Based Plan provides medical benefits through testing and screenings, it is considered a health plan and is subject to all HIPAA rules and regulations.
+Because a Standards-Based Plan provides medical benefits through testing and screenings, it is considered a health plan and is subject to all HIPAA rules and regulations.

-According to the Department of Labor, HIPAA has the five following requirements for Standards Based Plans:
+According to the Department of Labor, HIPAA has the five following requirements for Standards-Based Plans: